1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC006/README.md

 ## 6. Integration/Demonstration

-* To run this Use Case, the customer manager must have access to the backoffice system.
+* To run this Use Case, the Doctor must have access to the backoffice system.
-* It is necessary to change the status (from Screening to Interview) for the email to be sent.

 ## 7. Observations

-* The notification system is essential for keeping candidates informed about the status of their job applications.
-* The notification system follows the EAPLI framework provided by the course.
-* The notification system is implemented in the backoffice system.
+n/a